menzHSE/cv-ml-lecture-notebooks/README.md

 ## Contents

+To work through all of the material, the following order is recommended.

 * `autograd`: demo of automatic differentiation in PyTorch and MLX
 * `linear_regression`: demo of linear regression in PyTorch and MLX
 * `perceptron`: multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent